 Nitrite (about 200 mmol) was added late in the simulant preparation as it readily degraded even prior to oxidant addition.
 At most, 1% of the nitrite was measured in the offgas as N_yO_x for the permanganate tests and 3% of the nitrite was measured in the offgas for the Fenton's reagent tests.
 The experiment with the highest nitrite conversion was Test 13, the blank without glycolate, with 4.2% conversion.
-Another way of saying this is that only 1% of the nitrite is converted to offgas based on the permanganate experiments, meaning little offgas will be created during processing from nitrite destruction.
+In other words, only 1% of the nitrite is converted to offgas based on the permanganate experiments, meaning little offgas will be created during processing from nitrite destruction.
 The mmol of each oxide of nitrogen in the offgas is summarized in Table 3-8.